Sam Cosgrove: Birmingham City

-Cosgrove signed a three-and-a-half year contract with Championship club Birmingham City on 31 January 2021.
+Cosgrove signed a three-and-a-half-year contract with Championship club Birmingham City on 31 January 2021.
 The fee was officially undisclosed.
 The News and Star reported that Carlisle United would benefit from a sell-on clause, possibly to the extent of 20% of Aberdeen's profit on the deal.
 He made his debut on 6 February as a very late substitute in a 3–2 defeat away to AFC Bournemouth, but although the team were in need of goals and head coach Aitor Karanka stated that if the January signings "don't start [on 13 February] they will do it soon", his three appearances before Karanka was sacked a month later were all from the bench.
 Incoming head coach Lee Bowyer, tasked with achieving Championship survival, selected Scott Hogan and Lukas Jutkiewicz as his strike pairing of choice.
 He saw Cosgrove as a potential like-for-like replacement for Jutkiewicz, but without the latter's physicality and consistency of performance, and it was only when relegation was avoided with two matches still to play that Cosgrove made his first start as one of the many squad players whom Bowyer wanted to assess.

-Loans to Shrewsbury and Wimbledon
+Loans to Shrewsbury Town and AFC Wimbledon

 He joined League One club Shrewsbury Town on 11 August 2021 on loan for the season, and made his debut three days later away to Morecambe, replacing Nathanael Ogbeta at half-time with his side 2–0 down.
 Although his side were, according to the Shropshire Star, "much sharper after the break", the score remained unchanged.

 Cosgrove was recalled from Shrewsbury and signed for another League One team, AFC Wimbledon, on 31 January 2022 on loan for the rest of the season.
 Not registered in time for the next day's match, he started and played 67 minutes in a 3–2 defeat away to Charlton Athletic on 5 February.

 Loan to Plymouth Argyle

 He made three first-team appearances for Birmingham in August 2022, before returning to League One when he joined Plymouth Argyle on 1 September on loan for the remainder of the season.
 He made his debut two days later, coming on after 75 minutes of Argyle's visit to Derby County with his side 2–1 down.
 With his first touch of the ball, he turned Niall Ennis's cross-shot into the net, and on 90 minutes, he broke at pace and beat the goalkeeper with a low shot to secure a 3–2 win.

 On 21 December, Cosgrove scored a second-half hat-trick against AFC Wimbledon in the EFL Trophy.
-The Dons led 3–0 at half-time, but Cosgrove's goals against his former club took the tie to penalties, which Plymouth won 4–3 to book their place in the quarter-finals.
+Argyle trailed 3–0 at half-time, but Cosgrove's goals against his former club took the tie to penalties, which Plymouth won 4–3 to book their place in the quarter-finals.

+Cosgrove ended his spell at Plymouth with a League One winners' medal.
+He scored twelve goals in all competitions for the club.